digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

 This class contains the appropriate methods in order to *sign*, *verify signatures*, *encrypt* or *decrypt* on a per-member basis.
 Which key and which cryptographic method is used is hidden entirely behind this API.

-The API is obtained on a per synchronizer and timestamp basis.
-The *SyncCryptoApiProvider* combines the information about the owner of the node, the connected synchronizer, the cryptographic module in use and the topology state for a particular time and provides a factory method to obtain the *SyncCryptoApi* for a particular synchronizer and time combination.
+The API is obtained on a per sync domain and timestamp basis.
+The *SyncCryptoApiProvider* combines the information about the owner of the node, the connected sync domain, the cryptographic module in use and the topology state for a particular time and provides a factory method to obtain the *SyncCryptoApi* for a particular sync domain and time combination.

 High-Level Picture
 ==================